ThabisoXakata/Intro-to-HTML-CSS-/README.md

 <i></i>                - Used to apply visual italics to a text on a web page.
 <em></em>              - Refers to emphasized text within a web page, appears the same way as italics but carry a different meaning to the screen reader and the human reading it.
 <strong></strong>      - Used to show importance, seriousness, or urgency of a text on a web page.
 <b></b>                - Used to visually bolden text on a web page without carrying any weight nor important meaning for the computer and the human.
+<br>                   - Is used for indicating to the system that this is a line break.
+<pre> and <code>       - elements are often combined to display a code block with proper indentation
+<sub>                  - Defines subscript text, used when you want to lower a certain alphabet or word or section with in a text i.e H2O
+<sup>                  - Defines superscripts text, used when you want certain texts or certain parts of a text to appear slightly above the normal text line. i.e 5th of October
 ```
+<p>Practical Examples of Subscripts and Superscripts:</p>
+<p>H<sub>2</sub>O</p>
+<p>5<sup>th</sup> of october</p>

 - HTML Lists
   There are 3 types of lists used in HTML, namely unordered, ordered, and definition lists                                                                                                                               To define the entire list and specify its type, we use the "ul" element for an unordered list, "ol" for an ordered list, and "dt" for definition term                                                                  Each item in the list is enclosed in an "li" element.